-Volunteer Review: Sanne A., Care & Conservation in Costa Rica
+Volunteer Review: Sanne A., Tropical Dry Forest Conservation & Community in Costa Rica

 I was anxious before my trip to Costa Rica because I had never travelled to a Latin American country on my own before.
 I was so nervous, because no one I knew was coming with me and this was going to be far away from my family back in the UK.
 I chose the High School Special program, which was great for me, because I was surrounded by people of the same age who were very kind and keen.